pipeline-training/jenkins-declarative/Exercise-01.md

     }
 ```

+On the next build wait for the input time to see what happens.

 # Exercise 1.6

 In this example we will replace the **Deploy** stage with an input that returns data to the pipeline for use later in a subsequent step or stage.
 This form of input is useful when needing to query users for additional data before continuing pipeline processing.